Heights on curves and limits of Hodge structures: Regularized local N eron pairings

-\begin{definition} Let $f \in K(C)$ be a rational function.
-We say $f$ is \emph{compatible with $(D,E,\xi)$} if $D$ and $E + \divv(f)$ have disjoint support, for each $i$ the formal local expansion of $f \in \Q[[u_i]]$ around $p_i$ has leading coefficient $1$, and $f$ evaluates to $1$ at every other point in $D$. \end{definition}
+\begin{definition} We say $f$ is \emph{compatible with $(D,E,\xi)$} if $D$ and $E + \divv(f)$ have disjoint support and, for each $i$, the formal local expansion of $f \in \Q[[u_i]]$ around $p_i$ has leading coefficient $1$, and $f$ evaluates to $1$ at every other point in $D$. \end{definition}

 \begin{remark} It is a standard result that an $f$ compatible with $(D,E,\xi)$ always exists. \end{remark}

 \begin{proposition} Pick any $f$ compatible with $(D,E,\xi)$.
 Then the regularized local pairings are well defined and they satisfy the following identity